 Whether it's a single great hammerhead cruising toward you out of the blue, or a wall of hundreds of schooling scalloped hammers off in the distance, an encounter with these majestic creatures is always unforgettable.

 Sound like you?
 Well if you're wondering where to dive with hammerhead sharks, you've come to the right place!
-Keep reading for ZuBlu's favourite destinations, hand-picked by our team of pro divers, travel experts, and shark fanatics.
-Then, start planning the trip of a lifetime, diving with these elusive and entrancing animals.
+We reveal ZuBlu's favourite hammerhead diving destinations, chosen by our team of pro divers, dive travel experts, and shark fanatics.
+So start planning the trip of a lifetime, diving with these elusive and entrancing animals.

 1. Malpelo